ChrRubin/svelte-webext-stores/README.md

 ## Synchronized Stores

-All provided synchronized stores below implements the `ISyncStore` interface contract.
+All provided synchronized stores below implements the `ISyncStore` interface.
 More information can be found [here](INTERFACES.md#isyncstore).

 ### `SyncStore`